copremesis/api_braintree/api.md

 ### what we are going to do visually

 For our exercise we are going to focus credit card processing using a ruby script.
 This exemplify's the use of an API as if we were to house private sensitive data on our own local machines would require security licensing plus fees & routine inspections.

 Point is we can piggy back off of braintrees existing infrastucture using code examples provided by braintree which not only provides solutions in ruby but many other existing languages/platforms

+Additionally I wanted this to be a brief introduction to gems to expose how we can perform powerful secure functionality without having to worry about:

+  * authentication
+  * ssl encryption
+  * parsing XML/JSON

 ### api figure